aeszyman/ARTH312/bibliography.md

 Gertsman, Elina and Barbara H. Rosenwein. _The Middle Ages in 50 Objects_.
 Cambridge University Press, 2018.

 Guérin, Sarah M. "Meaningful Spectacles: Gothic Ivories Staging the Divine." _The Art Bulletin_ 45.1 (March 2013): 53-77.

+Harris, Max. _Sacred Folly: A New History of the Feast of Fools_.
+Cornell University Press, 2011.

 Heng, Geraldine. _The Invention of Race in the European Middle Ages_ (Cambridge University Press, 2018).